26 of the Most Important KPIs for an Ecommerce Business to Analyze

 The conversion rate of your website is one of the most vital KPIs for the success of your ecommerce business.
 This KPI shows you the real performance of your ecommerce business in converting visitors into customers.

-The higher your conversion rate, the better it is for your website and your revenue.
+The higher your conversion rate, the better it is for your app, website and your revenue.

 The conversion rate can be derived by dividing the number of customers by the visitors and then multiplying it by 100.
 Just like the other KPIs, you must use the conversion rate in conjunction with other metrics to get the whole picture.